 - 1,000 sq ft at 4 inches: 0.60 × 10 × 4 = 24 tons

 This quick rule-of-thumb works for HMA at standard density.
-For a precise answer, use our [asphalt quantity calculator](/asphalt-calculator) — it runs the full formula and accounts for asphalt type.
+For a precise answer, use our asphalt quantity calculator.
+It runs the full formula and accounts for asphalt type.

 Common Mistakes in Manual Calculations